madham97/Least_Miserables/README.md

 # Least Misérables: Bomberman Game Agent

-Welcome to the **Least Misérables** repository!
-This project is part of the Machine Learning Essentials Summer 2023 course, focusing on developing an intelligent agent to play the Bomberman game using machine learning techniques.
-Detailed report included in Documentation.pdf

 ## Project Overview

 The aim is to train an agent capable of real-time decision-making in the Bomberman game, competing against both trained and rule-based agents.
+Detailed report included in Documentation.pdf

 ## Key Components